 PC5 receives the ping echo, responds with an echo reply that Leaf3 receives and this time forwards to Leaf2’s unicast address directly because it learned the location of PC4 above.
 When Leaf2 receives the echo reply from PC5 it sees that it came from Leaf3 and so remembers that PC5 is reachable via Leaf3.

-Thanks to this discovery, any subsequent traffic between PC4 and PC5 will not be using the multicast-address between the Leafs as they both know behind which Leaf the PCs are connected.
-This saves traffic as less multicast packets sent reduces the load on the network, which improves scalability when more Leafs are added.
+Thanks to this discovery, any subsequent traffic between PC4 and PC5 will not be using the multicast-address between the leaves as they both know behind which Leaf the PCs are connected.
+This saves traffic as less multicast packets sent reduces the load on the network, which improves scalability when more leaves are added.

-For optimal scalability Multicast shouldn’t be used at all, but instead use BGP to signal all connected devices between leafs.
+For optimal scalability, Multicast shouldn’t be used at all, but instead use BGP to signal all connected devices between leaves.
 Unfortunately, VyOS does not yet support this.

 The setup is this: Leaf2 - Spine1 - Leaf3

 Spine1 is a Cisco IOS router running version 15.4, Leaf2 and Leaf3 is each a VyOS router running 1.2.

 This topology was built using GNS3.